-The Migration MPTF has been established for an initial duration through the first International Migration Review Forum in 2022.
-It may be extended based on approval by the Steering Committee, provided that the Fund capitalization levels remain above the thresholds outlined in the 2015 "UNDG Guidance on Establishing, Managing and Closing Multi Donor Trust Funds"6 (or any updated version).
+The Migration MPTF was established for an initial duration through the first IMRF in 2022.
+The Fund's duration was subsequently extended through the second IMRF in 2026, by approval of the Steering Committee in June 2022.
+It may be extended further based on approval by the Steering Committee, provided that the Fund capitalization levels remained above the thresholds outlined in the 2015 "UNDG Guidance on Establishing, Managing and Closing Multi Donor Trust Funds" (or any updated version).

-If the Fund is not extended, the last date to transfer funds to the PUNOs will be 30 June 2022.
-Completion of all operational activities will be 31 December 2022.
-The dissemination of the final narrative report will be 31 May 2023.
+If the Fund is not further extended beyond IMRF 2026, the last date to transfer funds to the PUNOs will be 30 June 2026.
+Completion of all operational activities will be 31 December 2026.
+The Terms of Reference of the Fund will be amended to reflect these new dates.

-All PUNOs will provide certified final financial reports on financially closed joint programmes by 31 May 2024, or no later than five months (31 May) after the end of the calendar year in which the financial closure of the activities in the approved programmatic document occurs, or according to the period specified in the financial regulations and rules of the PUNO in question, whichever is earlier.
-The dissemination of the certified final financial statement 20 ("Source and Use of Funds") is to be provided no later than 31 May 2025; that is, five months (31 May) after the end of the calendar year in which the financial closing of the Fund occurs.
+All PUNOs will provide certified final financial reports on financially closed JPs by 31 May 2028, or no later than five months (31 May) after the end of the calendar year in which the financial closure of the activities in the approved programmatic document occurs, or according to the period specified in the financial regulations and rules of the PUNO in question, whichever is earlier.
+The dissemination of the certified final financial statement 20 ("Source and Use of Funds") is to be provided no later than 31 May 2029; that is, five months (31 May) after the end of the calendar year in which the financial closing of the Fund occurs.